-Sure is, though street side parking is limited near the venue.
+Sure, though streetside parking is limited near the venue.
 Luckily, local garages offer more space by the hour.
-Most garages offer parking for $1.00 to $0.25 per hour, with the first 1.5 hours free, with free parking after 6 PM.
+Both of the following garages offer paid parking 10:00 AM to 6:00 PM on Monday through Friday, with free parking after 6:00 PM.

 Winslow Parking Garage: Located on Middlefield close to the Fox Theater, Winslow offers parking for 50 cents per hour.

-The Main Street Parking Lot: Located on Main Street by City Hall, this garage offers parking for $1.00 per hour, and free after 6 PM.
+The Main Street Parking Lot: Located on Main Street by City Hall, this garage offers parking for 25 cents per hour.

 Absolutely.
-The Fox Theater is about 5 minutes walking from the Redwood City Caltrain station.
+The Fox Theater is a few blocks from the Redwood City Caltrain station.
 If you’re visiting us from San Francisco, you can easily take the BART to the Millbrae BART station and connect onto Caltrain.

 The Caltrain runs between San Francisco and San Jose, with stops covering the entire Bay Area.
 See the Caltrain schedule here.

 BART is San Francisco’s city rail service and the best way to commute to and from OAK and SFO airports.
 See Bart locations and schedule here.
 It may be wise to purchase a Clipper Card, used for all public transit in the Bay Area.